RadaRays: Real-time Simulation of Rotating FMCW Radar for Mobile Robotics via Hardware-accelerated Ray Tracing: Experiments

-We observed a high degree of alignment between the trajectories generated from real data and those generated from simulated data.
-We consider CFEAR to have failed as soon as the relative trajectory error (RTE) exceeds 1m/m.
-This results in failure rates of 0.22\,\% and 0.04\,\% for the DCC and KAIST sequences, respectively.
-The average RTE for DCC was 5.94\,cm/m and for KAIST 4.94\,cm/m.
+We observe a high degree of alignment between the trajectories estimated from real data and those estimated from simulated data.
+The relative trajectory errors (RTE) are listed in \autoref{tab:slam}.
+We consider an odometry pipeline fails as soon as the relative trajectory error (RTE) exceeds 1\,m/m.
+This results in failure rates of RadaRays' standard reflection model of 0.22\,\% and 0.04\,\% for the DCC and KAIST sequences, respectively.
+The overall average RTE for DCC is 5.94\,cm/m and for KAIST 4.94\,cm/m.

+The used MulRan sequences encompass a wide range of diverse outdoor environments.
+To evaluate scalability across different dataset providers, we select three sequences from the Oxford Radar dataset~\cite{barnes2020oxford} and generat a 3D mesh for each using PIN SLAM~\cite{pan2024pin}.
+However, the resulting meshes contain artifacts that sometimes occlude the virtual scanner, leading to empty frames and causing the radar SLAM system to fail.
+Additionally, the size of the generated meshes makes it impractical to manually remove the artifacts.
+As an alternative, we identify the longest artifact-free trajectory in each sequence and recalculate the relative trajectory errors (RTEs).
+For the sequences ``10-11", ``10-14", and ``11-12" the RTEs of RadaRays are measured as 7.89 cm/m, 8.58 cm/m, and 6.61 cm/m, respectively.